Brown's Island: Industrial age

 In 1894, the Richmond Union Passenger Railway opened a coal power plant on the island.
 In 1899, a hydroelectric power plant on the island's east side, running off the Haxall Canal.
 Virginia Power also opened a coal power plant nearby in 1936.

 The trolley company's plant did not last long but reopened in 1916 as the Dixie Paper Mill.

 In the 1950s and 60s, electricity production at the hydroelectric plant decreased, and ended altogether in 1968.
 In 1969, the coal plant was damaged and shut down by flooding from Hurricane Camille.
 In 1970, the spillway between Johnson's and Brown's Islands was closed and the islands merged.
 Hurricane Agnes also flooded and closed the coal power plant in 1972, and the plant was closed altogether in 1975.

 Park

 In 1987, the island became part of the city's James River Parks System.
 In 1993, Paul Di Pasquale's sculpture Headman was erected on the island's Eastside, depicting a man steering a James River Batteaux boat.
 In 1999, the Army Corps of Engineers refurbished the Haxall canal into a canal walk.
 The Dominion Virginia Power coal plant was renovated in 2005 by Cordish Company.
-In 2014, the City released plans for Brown's Island Dam Walk and secured funding from the state of Virginia.
+In 2014, the City released plans for Brown's Island Dam Walk (now the T. Tyler Potterfield Memorial Bridge) and secured funding from the state of Virginia.